 RAF Calshot

-76 'H' Shed Pilots Room etc St & AsB
+76 - 'H' Shed - a Type 'F' seaplane shed - St & AsB

-Between the slipway and the large shed was, 22 'G' Shed Aeroplane Repairs, Office & Store St.
+Between the slipway and the large 'H' shed was, 22 'G' Shed Aeroplane Repairs, Office & Store St.

 This is roughly where it would have been where a 'G' Shed sat.